 The Predator’s weapons are pretty cool, especially his wrist blades reminded me of Wolverine’ claws.
 Unlike Wolverine, the creature has two instead of three.
 Thirteen Years Later, Fox eventually adapted the first installment of the X-Men franchise.

 Cinematography didn’t suffer from any technical problems throughout.
-Dutch Angles were used sparingly to execute suspenseful moments.
+Dutch Angles were used sparingly to execute suspenseful moments to send shivers down my spine.

 Stan Winston (The Terminator series, Iron Man, Avatar) designed the Predator’s facial structure.
 A professional stuntman portrayed the character.
 This was back when C.G.I. & Motion Capture wasn’t around back then.
 To this day, Stan deserves Bonus Points for sketching a unique design.
 Someday in the future, Kylie Jenner & Tyga’s daughter might resemble the Predator unmasked just like the rest of her family without extensive plastic surgery or make-up.